devlaming/jadoc/README.md

 ## Citation

-If you use the software, please cite
+If you use the software, please cite the preprint of our manuscript:

 [R. de Vlaming and E.A.W.
 Slob (2021).
 Joint Approximate Diagonalization under Orthogonality Constraints. *arXiv*:**2110.03235**.](https://arxiv.org/abs/2110.03235)

 ## Derivations

-For full details on the derivation underpunning the `jadoc` tool, see the paper, available on **tba**.
+For full details on the derivation underpunning the `jadoc` tool, see the prepint of our manuscript, available on [arXiv](https://arxiv.org/abs/2110.03235).

 ## License